Toggy-Smith/Flow-Field-Pathfinder/README.md

 This flow-field pathfinder directs a collection of agents toward a common goal.
 It can be useful when pathfinding for a large number of agents since its performance is independent of the number of agents.

+## How can it be used?

+You can change the default map size and window size in the settings.txt file.
+They are the first and second numbers respectively.

+To create an obstacle you press the left mouse button while hovering over a tile.
+To remove an obstacle do the same but with the right mouse button.

+To change the position of the green goal tile you can press space while hovering over a tile.

+You can create an agent by pressing E while hovering over a spot.
+Agent movement can be toggled using the backspace key.

+Further information can be shown by pressing 2 - display the Dijktra map, 3 - display the unnormalisesd direction vectors in column notation, 4 - display the normalised direction vectors in column notation, and 5 - show the direction vectors as arrows.
+You can get rid of this information by pressing 1.

 ## How does it work?

 Before path planning, the map is discretized into a grid of tiles, some of which are marked as obstacles which the agents cannot traverse over.